EtherFund/contracts/README.md

 contracts
 ==============

-All my contracts are now on http://ether.fund/contracts/
+All our contracts are now on http://ether.fund/contracts/